arstern/CIS550_FinalProject/README.md

 # Instructions To Run The Web App

-1) Download the github repo
+1) Download the github repo and unzip it
 2) Cd into the server folder and delete all node modules
 3) Cd into server folder and run the command "npm install" in your terminal
 4) Cd into the client folder and delete all node modules